GeoTop: Advancing Image Classification with Geometric-Topological Analysis: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge funding from the National Research Association (ANR) (Inflamex renewal 10-LABX-0017 to I Morilla), Consejer\'ia de Universidades, Ciencias y Desarrollo, fondos FEDER de la Junta de Andaluc\'ia (ProyExec\_0499 to I Morilla), ANR MISTIC (ANR-19-CE40-0005) and by the French government, through the 3IA C\^ote d'Azur Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002, and MAP5 laboratory (to M Abaach).
+We would like to extend our gratitude to Bernardin Tamo Amougou for his invaluable comments.
 The authors wish to acknowledge IHSM for their support.